handsontable/handsontable/docs/next/guides/columns/column-menu.md

 ## Plugin configuration

-You can use the default dropdown contents by setting it to `true`, but if you'd like to customize it a little you can set it to use a custom list of actions.
-For the entry options reference, see the [Context Menu demo](context-menu.md#page-specific).
+To use the default dropdown contents, set it to `true`, or to customize it by setting it to use a custom list of actions.
+For the available entry options reference, see the [Context Menu demo](context-menu.md#page-specific).

 ::: example #example2
 ```js